goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/10-structured-content/_index.md

 {{% /notice %}}

-Now in the Tower web UI go to **RESOURCES→Templates**, launch the playbook and watch the results.
+Now in the Tower web UI go to **RESOURCES→Templates**, launch the job template **Structured Content Execution** and watch the results.

 ## Adding External Roles